FallingSnow/h265ize/README.md

 > --disable-upconvert :Disable Upconvert; Stop converting Vobsub subs to srt; Only works with mkv's

-> --no-auto-subtitle-titles :Disable automated title generation for subtitle streams that do not have preexisting titles.

 > --force-he-audio :Force High Efficiency audio encoding even on lossless audio tracks

 > --he-audio :High Efficiency audio mode